RedshiftRobotics3676/2026-Redshift-Base/README.md

 > [!IMPORTANT]
-> - If you encounter any issues while trying to set up the project initially, the bottom of this README has a troubleshooting issues detailing solutions to common issues.
+> - If you encounter any issues while trying to set up the project initially, the bottom of this README has a troubleshooting section detailing solutions to common issues.
 > - Additional documentation can be found in the `docs` folder.

 ## WPILib Installation